spase-group/resource-tools-node/README.md

 **spase-update-authority** : Change the control authority in the ResourceID, add a PriorID and update ReleaseDate.

-**spase-doi-ref** : Extract reference information for a DOI request from a SPASE resource description.
+**spase-doi-ref** : Extract reference information in CSV format from a SPASE resource description.

 **spase-doi-request** : Extract information from a SPASE resource description and generate a DataCite formated DOI request that can be submitted through EZID web service API.